zendfi/docs/docs/docs/features/payment-splits.md

 └───────────────────┴───────────────────┴───────────────────┘
 ```

-When a payment is completed, funds are automatically distributed to all split recipients in a single atomic transaction.
+When a payment is completed, funds are automatically distributed to all split recipients according to the specified percentages or fixed amounts.

 ## What's Built In?

-- **Atomic Transfers** - All splits happen in one transaction
+- **Atomic Transfers** - All splits happen in one transaction on Solana
-- **Flexible Percentages** - Any split configuration totaling 100%
+- **Flexible Configuration** - Use percentages OR fixed USD amounts per recipient
-- **Multiple Recipients** - Up to 10 recipients per payment
+- **Multiple Recipients** - Distribute to multiple wallets simultaneously
-- **Per-Payment or Global** - Set splits per payment or as defaults
+- **Per-Payment Configuration** - Set splits individually for each payment
-- **Real-Time Settlement** - Recipients receive funds immediately
+- **Real-Time Settlement** - Recipients receive funds when payment confirms
+- **Automatic Retry** - Failed splits are automatically retried

 ## Use Cases